Wednesday, June 28, 2017

 HTC Touch Pro (2008)

 I'm struggling to upgrade my current ThinkPad T430s, because it features everything I expect from a workhorse laptop, but it's starting to be out of its breath, despite 16 GB RAM and system SSD.
 Upcoming ThinkPads either miss dock connector, secondary hard drive option or dedicated GPU, or weight over 2 kg (4 lbs).
+Or have overheating issues.

 Sunday, June 25, 2017